magland/lindi-cloud/README.md

 * You are always working with a relatively small reference file system objects (the .zarr.json files).
 * When you add large datasets to the file, they get temporarily stored as chunks in a staging area on the local machine, with references in the in-memory .zarr.json object.
 * When you upload the new file, the data chunks first get consolidated.
 For example, 100 chunk files of size 5 MB each will be consolidated into a single 500 MB file before uploading to the cloud.
 This can drastically reduce the number of files that need to be uploaded and stored in the cloud bucket.
 * During upload, the binary data chunk files are stored in the cloud according to their SHA-1 content hashes.
-This means that you never need to re-upload chunks that have already been stored on the LINDI cloud.
+This means that you never need to re-upload chunks that have already been stored on the LINDI cloud (within the same zone, see below).

 ## Example: Augmenting a DANDI NWB file